 - Assess the management and governance of institutions in Protected Areas (PA) and implement strategies to address gaps.
 With B+WISER’s assistance, PA management boards and local government units have passed over 70 policies, regulations and action plans addressing biodiversity conservation and climate change.

 - Develop and enhance key national policies and plans, including the National Protected Areas Master Plan, Philippine Strategic Action Plan, and the Forest Law Enforcement Manual and Handbook on ELE in PAs.

 - Establish approach for setting national-level Forest Reference Emission Level (FREL).

 - Establish partnerships for forest and watershed restoration and protection.

 KEY EXPECTED RESULTS

-Contribute to improving natural and environmental resource management and reducing risks from disasters in the Philippines
+Improve natural and environmental resource management in the Philippines.

 - Reduce forest degradation in targeted priority watersheds